mrafayaleem/tf-idf-luigi-pipeline/README.md

 ./run.sh <absolute-path-to-documents.txt>
 ```

-A sample documents.txt file is included in the sample directory.
+A sample documents.txt file is included in the sample-data directory.
 Note that the path of the input file has to be **absolute**.

 All documents in the documents.txt file should end with the delimiter `%`.